Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Relationship with the DPP:

-- RFID tags allow for rapid, mass scanning of products, making it easier to read the digital passport at points of sale or recycling.
+- RFID tags allow for the rapid and massive scanning of products, facilitating the reading of digital passports at points of sale or recycling.

 - Ideal technological base for incorporating environmental and materials information.